Our Leadership

 Kate started working with young people when she was young herself!
 Since 2003, Kate has worked with IVCF, PCUSA’s Young Adult Volunteer Program, and a large non-denominational church in Portland, OR with children, middle and high school, college students, and international ministry.
 She earned a Master of Divinity from Portland Seminary in 2011.
 In 2013, She joined staff at Davis Community Church as the Minister of Children and Youth.
 Kate enjoys singing, hiking, playing Ultimate Frisbee, theorizing about the future of the Christian church, and the occasional strategy board game.
 She and her husband, Tim, have three children: Allie, Lindsay, and Daniel Envelope

-Deborah is an ordained elder at DCC; she’s been part of our ministry since 2003.
+Deborah graduated from UC Berkley.
+She is an ordained elder at DCC; she’s been part of our ministry since 2003.
 She understands our mission and ministry and enjoys deep and broad relationships among our members and leaders.
 In addition, she has vast experience working with community organizations that serve those challenged by mental illness, substance abuse, economic insecurity and homelessness.
 For a number of years she ran her own business downtown.
 In her personal time, Deborah enjoys hiking, bird watching, and volunteering.
 Envelope

 Brett Kersten, DCC’s Minister of Finance, has extensive experience in non-profit accounting, having served both Cal Aggie Christian Association and the Bread of Life Center.
 Brett is responsible for financial accounting, payroll administration and financial reporting.
 His educational background focused on computer science and database management.
 He has also pursued graduate work in counseling and holistic health.
-Brett works 30 hours per week and is in the office on Mondays and Wednesdays, 9 a.m.-3 p.m.
-In his free time, he enjoys spending time with his wife, Elizabeth Fulmer, and family, running the greenbelt, riding his bicycle, building computers, cooking plant-based meals, reading, meditating, and spending time with their goofy cat, Skitter.
+Brett works 24 hours per week and is in the office on Mondays 9 a.m.-2 p.m.
+In his free time, he enjoys spending time with his wife, Elizabeth Fulmer, and family, running the greenbelt, riding his bicycle, building computers, cooking plant-based meals, reading, meditating, and spending time with their grandbaby, Andy Josephine MacCaughey Schmidt.
 Envelope

 Michael Glick holds a bachelor's degree in mathematics from UC Santa Cruz and a master's degree in organ performance from the San Francisco Conservatory.
 He is delighted to have been selected as DCC's organist.
 He has served in this capacity in the past and feels particularly blessed to serve here in Davis.
 This ministry of music is one that he feels especially called to.